microsoft/wcnspect/README.md

 * When applying `wcnspectserv-daemon.yml`, the user has access to the ACR referenced in the file.

 ## TODO
-  * Read in `$KUBECONFIG` env var.
-  * Support for other ports on client side.
+  * Support for other ports on the Wcnspect client.
-  * Namespace support for pods.

 ## Contributing